opencadc/science-platform/doc/NewUsers/docs/source/_build/html/_sources/ALMA_Desktop/archive_download.rst.txt

 .. _desktop_download:

-Download Data from the ALMA Archive (web browser)
+Download data from the ALMA archive (web browser)
 =================================================

 Downloading data directly from an ALMA archive web query